readthedocs/sphinx-autoapi/docs/how_to.rst

 .. note::

-    The :mod:`sphinx.ext.autodoc.typehints` extension does not support overload functions.
+    Unless :confval:`autodoc_typehints` is set to ``none``,
-    Overloads will not be output when :confval:`autodoc_typehints` is set to anything other than ``signature``.
+    the type annotations of overloads will always be output in the signature and never merged into the description
-    When a documented parameter names a parameter that is specified in only an overload, not the final function definition, the type will not be included in the description when :confval:`autodoc_typehints` is set to ``description``.
+    because it is impossible to represent all overloads as a list of parameters.